PhenoBench -- A Large Dataset and Benchmarks for Semantic Image Interpretation in the Agricultural Domain

 With the advent of deep learning for visual perception~\cite{lecun2015nature, krizhevsky2012cacm}, the field of computer vision has made tremendous progress in image interpretation, achieving remarkable results in several domains.
 Datasets and associated benchmarks~\cite{cordts2016cvpr,lin2014eccv,neuhold2017iccv} were essential for achieving this progress as they provide a testbed for developing novel algorithms but also provided the necessary data to tackle novel tasks.
 Progress can be tracked quantitatively with metrics that measure the performance of developed approaches against benchmarks using hidden test sets.
 Novel tasks with increasing complexity drive the progress of the field by posing novel challenges for the community.

 In this paper, we aim to provide a large dataset together with benchmarks for semantic interpretation under real-field conditions enabling similar progress in the agricultural domain.
-We target multiple tasks: semantic segmentation, panoptic segmentation, plant detection, and a novel task of hierarchical panoptic segmentation, where approaches need to provide a coarse-to-fine interpretation of plants.
+We target multiple tasks: semantic segmentation, panoptic segmentation, plant detection, leaf detection, and the novel task of hierarchical panoptic segmentation \change{that provides a coarse-to-fine interpretation of plants.}

-For this purpose, we recorded high-resolution images with unmanned aerial vehicles (UAV) of sugar beet fields under natural lighting conditions over multiple days, capturing a large range of growth stages.
+For this purpose, we recorded high-resolution images with unmanned aerial vehicles~(UAV) of sugar beet fields under natural lighting conditions over multiple days, capturing a large range of growth stages.
 We annotated these images with dense, pixel-wise annotations to identify sugar beet crops and weeds at an instance level, as needed for semantic segmentation and plant-level instance segmentation tasks.